Melinda's Garden Moment Video

 Melinda MyersNationally known gardening expert, TV/Radio host, author & columnist with over 30 years of horticulture experience and tons of gardening information to share! www.melindamyers.com

-Melinda's Garden Moment radio tips will help you create that beautiful landscape you’ve always wanted.
-Throughout the year, new gardening tips from Melinda will be added right here, so be sure to stop back.
-You can also listen to Melinda’s Garden Moments on your local radio station affiliate.
+Melinda's Garden Moment videos will help you create that beautiful landscape you’ve always wanted.
+Each week throughout the growing season, a new gardening video will be added right here, so be sure to stop back.
+You can also watch Melinda’s Garden Moments on your local network TV station affiliate.

 Nothing beats the flavor of fresh basil.
 If growing it indoors is a new endeavor or you tried and failed in the past – it’s time to try again.
 Creating the proper growing environment will help increase your indoor growing success.